Hey Sketchers!

 At the start, we may keep failing and tend to be discouraged.

-And it becomes β€œeasy” to blame the school, the teachers, and the non-inspirational room we rent… for our failure.
-But remember that a school doesn’t know any magic trick – most of the results will come from you. β€œTake the school like a guidance, a coach.”
+And it becomes “easy” to blame the school, the teachers, and the non-inspirational room we rent… for our failure.
+But remember that a school doesn’t know any magic trick – most of the results will come from you.

 A quick reminder from a previous article is to make sure to do enough research about the school you apply to.

 It’s not because that school is expensive that means it’s a good place to learn.
-It may just be a great scam.
-(Don’t be impressed by a school having the latest computers and technologies.

-What counts most is your teacher’s knowledge and ability to cheer you up).
+What counts most is your teacher’s knowledge and ability to cheer you up.

 TIP